 Top with whipped cream or vanilla ice cream and dust lightly with a little cinnamon.
-You are going to love how easy this gluten free apple bundt cake recipe is to make from scratch!
+You will love how easy this gluten free apple bundt cake recipe is to make from scratch!

-Step 1: Preheat the oven to 350 degrees F. In a large bowl, add your dry ingredients and whisk to blend.
+Step 1: Preheat the oven to 350º F. In a large bowl, add your dry ingredients and whisk to blend.

 Step 2: Add your wet ingredients to a bowl and whisk to blend.

 Step 3: Pour your wet ingredients over the dry ingredients.
 Add the apple chunks and walnuts.